 Here’s what he said.

-Treat your house flips like a storefront almost.
+“Treat your house flips like a storefront almost.
 Especially in places that have a lot of traffic.
-Banners, signs, take home boxes during construction, contractors with a stack of your business cards and trained what to say.
-Make your message/USP known to everyone who walks by and make is as easy possible for them to contact you.
+Banners, signs, take-home boxes during construction, contractors with a stack of your business cards, and trained what to say.
+Make your message/USP known to everyone who walks by and make it as easy as possible for them to contact you.”

 Here’s one example from Coroa Homes doing this.

 Usually, you’re not going to see many SEO results for at least six months.
 Still, though, content marketing has some short-term benefits — such as immediate promotional opportunities.

 If you don’t have great website content to promote, then talking about your website and what you do can come off a bit trite (to put it lightly).

-One of the lead sources that we like is writing a short guide or shooting a quick video about how to do something or a guide about your city.
-For example, in real estate, writing a guide about “How To Winterize Your Home” or a Youtube video about “Winterizing Your Home” will target multiple potential clients in your area.
+“One of the lead sources that we like is writing a short guide or shooting a quick video about how to do something or a guide about your city.
+For example, in real estate, writing a guide about “How To Winterize Your Home” or a YouTube video about “Winterizing Your Home” will target multiple potential clients in your area.

-Well, the verdict is in and the stats back him up, whether we’re talking B2B or B2C.
+Well, the verdict is in, and the stats back him up, whether we’re talking B2B or B2C.